Boundary value problem and the Ehrhard inequality: Proof of Theorem

 We should also mention that inequality (\ref{ivo-2}) for the function $B(x,y,z)=x^{p}y^{q}z^{r}$ recovers the reverse Young's inequality for convolutions with sharp constants, and the latter was used in \cite{brascamp-lieb1} in obtaining the Pr\'ekopa--Leindler inequality.
 In our case the situation is slightly different.
-We will be using (\ref{ivo-2}) for some sequence of functions $B$, matrices $C$ , $A$, and Gaussian measures.
+We will be using (\ref{ivo-2}) for some sequence of functions $B^{R}$, matrices $C^{R}$, $A^{R}$, test functions $(u^{R}_{1}, u^{R}_{2}, u^{R}_{3})$, and very special sequence of Gaussian measures $d\gamma^{R}$ where $R\geq 1$.
+Finally, in the limit $R \to \infty$ we will obtain (\ref{ragaca}).

-Further in obtaining the sufficiency condition, without loss of generality we can assume that $d\mu = d\gamma_{n}$ is the standard $n$-dimensional Gaussian measure $\frac{e^{-|x|^{2}/2}}{(2\pi)^{n/2}}dx$.
+Further in obtaining the sufficiency condition, without loss of generality we can assume that $d\mu = d\gamma$.
 The case of the arbitrary Gaussian measure (\ref{gauss-measure}) follows by testing (\ref{ragaca}) on the shifts and dilates of $f,g$ and change of variables in (\ref{ragaca}).
 Next we consider two different cases, when $|1-a^{2}-b^{2}|=2ab$ and when $|1-a^{2}-b^{2}|<2ab$.
 To the first case we refer as {\em parabolic case} and the second case we call {\em elliptic case}.
-These names originate from studying the solutions of the partial differential inequality in (\ref{numbers}).
+These names originate from studying the solutions of the partial differential inequality in (\ref{numbers}), see Remark~\ref{hypokrat}.